 These items will confuse an OCR system and your resume may become unreadable:

 - Remarkable layout

 - Check for misspellings.
 Use the spell check and then go over it again.
 While some managers won't care, most will toss a misspelled document on the spot.

 - An OCR system will not compensate for misspellings.
 If you misspell your critical keywords, your resume will not be found.

 Don't Send Resumes by Fax or Postal Mail

-Don't send resumes by mail.
+- Don't send resumes by postal mail.
+The resume will be scanned.
 OCR makes 1% mistakes, which means on a page of 350 words, about 4 words will be misspelled.
 Your multiple pages may be separated.
 Your mail may be lost by the US Mail, arrive late, etc.

 Send Resumes by E-mail

 - They get an electronic copy which can be stored on their database.